Boot (torture): Spanish boot

 The Spanish boot was an iron casing for the leg and foot.
 Wood or iron wedges were hammered in between the casing and the victim's flesh.
 A similar device, commonly referred to as a shin crusher, squeezed the calf between two curved iron plates, studded with spikes, teeth, and knobs, to fracture the tibia and fibula.

 Primitive forerunners of the archetype can be found dating back as far as a thousand years.
 The first Scottish effort, also referred to as a buskin, made use of a vaguely boot-shaped rawhide garment that was soaked with water, drawn over the foot and lower leg, and bound in place with cords.
 The contraption was slowly heated over a gentle fire, drastically contracting the rawhide and squeezing the foot until the bones were dislocated, though there would not have been sufficient pressure to actually crush the bones of the foot.
-A more progressive variant, found in both the British Isles and France, consisted of a trio of upright wooden boards that splinted around and between the feet, fundamentally identical to the Chinese foot torture known as Jiagun, and were tied in place by cords.
+A more progressive variant, found in both the British Isles and France, consisted of a trio of upright wooden boards that splinted around and between the feet, fundamentally identical to the Chinese foot torture known as jiagun, and were tied in place by cords.
 Wedges were hammered between the boards and the feet to dislocate and crush the bones.

-Even ancient India saw the use of the kittee, a simplistic wooden machine, resembling a lemon press, within which the bare foot was slowly squeezed.
+Even American Indians saw the use of the kittee, a simple wooden machine, resembling a lemon press, within which the bare foot was slowly squeezed.

 A prototype hailing from Autun, France, consisted of high boots of spongy, porous leather that were drawn over the feet and legs.
 Boiling water was poured over the boots, eventually soaking through the leather and eating the flesh away from the entrapped limbs.
 Lastly, oversized boots of iron or copper (often soldered in place on the floor) received the prisoner's bare feet as he lay helplessly bound and gagged in a chair.
 The boots were slowly filled with boiling water or oil, or even molten lead, to consume the feet and legs.
 One variant—applied in Ireland to the martyr Dermot O'Hurley—consisted of lightweight metal boots that were filled with cool water and heated with the feet inside over a fire until the water boiled aggressively.

-Malay boot

-The Malay boot figures prominently in the film China Seas, in which the protagonist, portrayed by Clark Gable, is subjected to this cruel torture.
-The instrument splints the foot and ankle between a pair of vertical boards made of strong wood or metal.
-The members are vaguely boot shaped and completely enclose the prisoner's instep and toes.
-A crank is turned to close the uprights around the foot, squeezing the entrapped foot to first grind the metatarsal heads together and eventually inflict sufficient pressure to shatter bones.
-In the film, Clark Gable's character is tortured while wearing a sock; in actuality, the torture was applied to the bare foot.